AUTOM77/RWS/README.md

 ## Features

 1. Implementation of `eBPF-driven` **Wireguard** in Rust
-2. Asynchronous acquisition for WARP Plus Subscription in `tokio`
+2. Asynchronous acquisition for WARP Plus Subscription with `tokio`
 3. Invocation of the `Socks5` proxy protocol with password protection

 ## Usage